Ecological due diligence

 To achieve continuous improvement in environmental performance, we and our suppliers are committed to addressing adverse impacts or risks in all areas of environmental performance – both in our own operations and in the respective supply chains.
 All our suppliers accept the amfori BEPI Code of Conduct and therefore operate in compliance with the BSCI.

-We promote sustainability also with regard to our packaging.
+We support sustainability also with regard to our packaging

-All our products carry easy-to-understand instructions on the packaging or on separate labels for correct waste separation.
+All our products carry easy-to-understand instructions on the packaging or on the label for correct waste separation.

 By the way…

-We have set ourselves the goal of raising awareness of sustainable packaging, avoiding plastic and environmentally harmful materials and increasing the proportion of recyclable packaging.
+We strive to raise awareness of sustainable packaging, avoid plastic and environmentally harmful materials, and achieve the highest possible proportion of recyclable packaging.
 As a result, we are dispensing with price stickers on more and more products and printing the sales price directly on the packaging or hangtag – and for good reason:

 • Packaging regulations and legal requirements.
 Packaging materials, including adhesives, are subject to increasingly strict laws regarding chemical testing.